 This Conflict Minerals Report constitutes our annual report on our 3TG due diligence, is available on our website at www.emerson.com and is filed with the SEC.
+Information on our website does not constitute part of this document.

 4. Steps to be taken to mitigate risk